 - a.
-A Junior Accessory Dwelling Unit may be attached to or detached from and on the same lot as a proposed or existing single family dwelling, subject to the following: - i.
-A Junior Accessory Dwelling Unit detached from the primary residence and/or attached to a detached Accessory Dwelling Unit shall maintain a minimum of four feet side and rear yard setbacks. - ii.
-A Junior Accessory Dwelling Unit attached to a proposed or existing primary dwelling unit shall meet the setback requirement for the applicable Zoning District in which the subject property is located pursuant to Article 2 (Zoning Districts, Allowable Land Uses and Zone-Specific Standards). - iii.
-Maximum building height of a Junior Accessory Dwelling Unit shall not exceed the standard established by the applicable Zoning District in which the subject property is located pursuant to Article 2 (Zoning Districts, Allowable Land Uses and Zone-Specific Standards). - b.
-A Junior Accessory Dwelling Unit may be located entirely within a proposed or existing primary dwelling unit or accessory structure, subject to the following: - i.
-The Junior Accessory Dwelling Unit shall not include an expansion beyond the physical dimensions of the existing accessory structure, except for the sole purpose of accommodating ingress and egress, in which case such expansion shall not exceed 150 square feet. - ii.
-Both units maintain side and rear setbacks sufficient for fire safety. - c.
-A Junior Accessory Dwelling Unit shall have separate exterior access independent from the proposed or existing primary dwelling unit. - d.
+A Junior Accessory Dwelling Unit shall be located entirely within a proposed or existing primary dwelling unit, subject to the following: - i.
+A Junior Accessory Dwelling shall be entirely within the walls of the proposed or existing single family residence.
+A Junior Accessory Dwelling may be in an attached garage, but may not be in a detached accessory structure. - ii.
+A Junior Accessory Dwelling Unit shall have separate exterior access independent from the proposed or existing primary dwelling unit. - b.
 Junior Accessory Dwelling Units are prohibited in the Hillside Areas shown on Map 4-2. - 4.
 Parking.
 No additional parking is required for a Junior Accessory Dwelling Unit.
-When existing off-street parking for the primary dwelling unit is demolished or converted in conjunction with the construction of an Junior Accessory Dwelling Unit, replacement parking is required. - 5.
+When existing off-street parking for the primary dwelling unit is demolished or converted in conjunction with the construction of a Junior Accessory Dwelling Unit, replacement parking is not required. - 5.
 Habitability.
 Junior Accessory Dwelling Units shall include a kitchen.
-Junior Accessory Dwelling Units attached to the primary dwelling unit may share bathroom facilities with the primary dwelling unit.
+Junior Accessory Dwelling Units attached to the primary dwelling unit may share bathroom facilities with the primary dwelling unit. - 6.
+Occupancy Restrictions.
+Junior Accessory Dwelling Units shall not be sold separately from the primary dwelling unit and shall not be used for rentals of terms of 30 days or less.
+Owner occupancy is required for Junior Accessory Dwelling Units in either the remaining portion of the primary residence or the Junior Accessory Dwelling Unit.